adamtait/ASDisplayNodes-Style/README.md

 + Add controlled mutability to ASControlNodes
   + mutability based on [Mutable](https://github.com/adamtait/Mutable) (in the future, it could be [Promises](https://github.com/google/promises) or [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa))
   + (only ASButtonNode - text, image - ATM)

+### How to use

+Include the repository as a git submodule in your project's source directories.

+Cocoapods or Carthage coming.